Sagebox/Sagebox-rs/README.md

 - **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.

 Your support helps fund new features, improve documentation, and prioritize cross-platform compatibility, along with other planned improvements.

-# Contributing

-Sagebox is still evolving — not just as a library, but as a direction.
-If you’re building something with it, running into limits, or thinking “this would be easier if…”, those are exactly the kinds of insights that shape where it goes next.

-Whether it’s opening an issue, improving examples, offering feedback on API ergonomics, or suggesting a small utility that would make things smoother — contributions don’t need to be code-heavy to be meaningful.

-The goal is to keep Sagebox clear, focused, and useful in the real world.
-If you want to help shape that, you’re welcome to be part of it.